-A copy of the Company's Conflict Minerals Report is filed as Exhibit 1.01 to this Form SD, and is publicly available at www.autodesk.com under "Investor Relations - Corporate Governance."
+A copy of the Company's Conflict Minerals Report is filed as Exhibit 1.01 to this Form SD, and is publicly available at http://investors.autodesk.com/phoenix.zhtml?c=117861&p=irol-govHighlights.
 The content of any website referred to in this Form SD is not incorporated by reference in this Form SD.

-Item 1.01 Exhibit
+Item 1.02 Exhibit